abdullaheldemerdash/aeldemerdash-capstone/README.md

 ### 3. Deploy Blue/Green pipelines

-Deploy the wee app to blue deployment instances then to the green one
+Deploy the web app to blue deployment instances then to the green one